André Leon Talley: Personal life

 In 2007, Talley was ranked 45th in Out magazine's "50 Most Powerful Gay Men and Women in America".
 During his May 29, 2018, appearance on The Wendy Williams Show, when asked about his sexual orientation, Talley stated, "No, I'm not heterosexual; I'm saying I'm fluid in my sexuality, darling."

 Talley was a practicing Christian, attending the Abyssinian Baptist Church in Harlem.
 In 2018, fashion critic Robin Givhan wrote that church attendance was among the chief elements that "influence the way he judges beauty and prioritizes grace."

-In the mid-2000s, Anna Wintour initiated an intervention to encourage Talley to lose weight.
+In the mid-2000s, Anna Wintour initiated an intervention to encourage Talley to lose weight he had gained through periods of binge eating.
+In his memoir, Talley claims he chose binge eating as a means of coping with grief as well as unresolved childhood trauma.
 He eventually lost a great deal of weight and continued to prioritize exercise and well-being by frequenting the Duke Diet and Fitness Center in the late 2010s.
 In his final years, Talley would hold court and eat nearly all of his meals at the City Limits Diner near his home in White Plains, New York.